Printing Claims & Alignment

 While test printing:

-- We strongly suggest printing on a cheaper blank piece of paper first
+- Print on a cheaper blank piece of paper first

-- Hold that up to a pre-printed CMS-1500 form behind it on either a window or bright light to compare the alignment
+- Hold that up with a red pre-printed CMS-1500 form behind it and compare the alignment

 - When close enough, try printing on an actual CMS-1500 form